 Why does the U.S. have an Electoral College?
 How do congressional investigations work?
 What does the minority whip actually do?
-Civics 101 is the podcast refresher course on the basics of U.S. government that you may have forgotten (or slept through) in school, hosted by Hannah McCarthy and Nick Capodice.
+Civics 101 is the podcast refresher course on the basics of how the U.S. government works, hosted by Hannah McCarthy and Nick Capodice.

 Each episode explores a single topic – the secretary of state, the NIH, the vice president – through interviews with experts.
 The hosts ask the questions you’ve been wondering but may be too afraid to ask – what exactly does the vice president do?
 How do executive orders work? - and stitches them together into engaging narrative stories.
 Episodes are about 20 minutes long.

 Find the full list of episodes here